bbhardin/HackEurope26/improvement_notes_v1_response.md

 1. **Backend query**: A single SQL query that JOINs `order_items` → `orders` → `products`, filters by order status (default: `confirmed` — i.e., orders accepted but not yet fulfilled), and `GROUP BY product_id` with `SUM(quantity)`.

 2. **New sidebar page "Fulfilment"**: A table with columns: Product Name, SKU, Category, Unit, Total Quantity Needed, Number of Orders.
 Sortable by category or quantity.
 This gives the warehouse team a single pick list.
+# Edit: Don't name it fulfilment, come up with a name that resembles "aggregate View" more

 3. **Status filter**: A dropdown at the top to switch between "Confirmed" (default, orders to fulfil), "Pending" (preview of what's coming), or "All active" (pending + confirmed combined).